 3. Can I use my own router?

 Yes, in most cases, as long as your router is modern and has a WAN port.
-But ISPs often provide a pre-configured, free-to-use router that is guaranteed to work with their service, which is the easiest option for most users.
+However, many ISPs provide a pre-configured router (or Wi-Fi ONT) that is guaranteed to work with their service, which is usually the easiest option for first-time users.

 4. What are the benefits of fibre?

-Fibre offers much faster and more reliable internet speeds, lower latency (less lag) and higher bandwidth than older technologies like ADSL or LTE.
-Perfect for 4K streaming, online gaming and video calls when working from home.
+Fibre offers faster and more reliable speeds, lower latency (less lag), and higher bandwidth than older technologies like ADSL or LTE.
+It’s ideal for 4K streaming, online gaming, and stable video calls when working from home.

 5. What if I cancel my contract early?

-With month-to-month contracts you can usually cancel with one calendar month’s notice.
-But if your deal included free installation or a free router, the ISP will likely enforce a “clawback” fee, where you’ll need to pay for those items if you cancel within a certain period (usually 6-12 months).
+With month-to-month contracts, you can usually cancel with one calendar month’s notice.
+But if your deal included free installation or free hardware, the ISP will often enforce a clawback fee if you cancel within a set period (commonly 6–12 months).